You need to talk to the doctor/midwife face-to-face

 While VBAC is not a household term, it should be a familiar one among an OB’s front office staff.
-Perhaps this will prompt more providers to have a quick discussion with their staff about VBAC and maybe even pass out a copy of the Quick Facts page (high res PDF) so that everyone who interacts with patients has a basic working knowledge of the topic.
+Perhaps this will prompt more providers to have a quick discussion with their staff about VBAC and maybe even pass out a copy of my Uterine Rupture Report so everyone who interacts with patients has a basic working knowledge of the topic.

 For tips on interviewing care providers, including how to present yourself and specific questions to ask, go here.